Enum arrow_schema::DataType

 A signed 64-bit date representing the elapsed time since UNIX epoch (1970-01-01) in milliseconds.

-days, in milliseconds, since the UNIX epoch.
-Therefore, values must be evenly divisible by
+epoch.
+Therefore, values of this type must be evenly divisible by

 86_400_000

-(the number of milliseconds in a standard day).
+, the number of milliseconds in a standard day.

-by this library for performance and usability reasons.
-Date64 values will be treated similarly to the
+for performance and usability reasons.
+Date64

-day if the value does not represent an exact day, and arithmetic can be done at the millisecond
+not represent an exact day, and arithmetic will be done at the

-Users should prefer using Date32 to cleanly represent the number of days, or one of the Timestamp variants to include time as part of the representation, depending on their use case.
+of days, or one of the Timestamp variants to include time as part of the

 For more details, see #5288.